Before applying for medicine, make sure you understand the advantages and disadvantages of life as a doctor

 There is growing awareness that health care workers, especially in the NHS, experience high levels of burnout.
 Ultimately, this role can become highly stressful very quickly.

 Unfortunately, some of your patients will have negative health outcomes.
 This is part of working in healthcare.
-What is even more difficult is having to break bad news to patients or loved ones; from a new diagnosis to someone passing away.
-This can be difficult to handle and can take a toll on your mental, emotional and physical health if not properly taken care of and monitored.
-Being a doctor requires well practised coping strategies to maintain effective, stable and consistent within the role.
+What is even more difficult is having to break bad news to patients or loved ones.

-There are pros and cons to every career option but as you can see from above medicine has more of an impact good and bad on the lives of everyone involved.
-The question is do the pros outweigh the cons for you personally?
-If so, medicine just may be the right career choice for you.
+There are pros and cons to every career option but medicine has more of an impact on the lives of others - good and bad.

 Unlike many other professions, in medicine, you can have a significant positive impact on the life of someone else.
 In doing so, you can have connections with patients that are unmatched elsewhere.
 Naturally, how you can improve someone's life depends on what area you choose to work.